 “Give us this day our daily bread.”
 Matthew 6:11 (NKJV)

 “Failure to thrive.”
-That was the diagnosis the pediatrician gave a couple with a two-month-old baby.
+That was the diagnosis the Pediatrician gave a couple at the six-week checkup for their new baby boy.
 His regular checkup revealed a loss of weight from his birth weight.
-The doctor was concerned and prescribed a supplement for the infant’s diet that soon produced the results needed to thrive.
+The Doctor was concerned and prescribed a supplement for the infant’s diet that soon produced the results needed for him to thrive.

 We all know the importance of a healthy diet.
-Without the right nutrition, our bodies would not survive long.
+Without the right nutrition our bodies would not survive long.
 Whenever we are hungry or thirsty, we know how to satisfy those needs.
 Do we do that spiritually?
 Just as our bodies need nourishment to thrive, so do our spirits.
-When we fail to thrive spiritually, we need to take action.
-We can go to Christ, the Living Water and the Bread of Life.
+When we fail to thrive spiritually, we need to take action right away.
+We can go to Christ, the living water and the bread of life.
 His Word will nourish our souls.
 Prayer will quench our thirst to connect with Him and experience His refreshing presence.
 This is the daily diet of every believer.
 Neglect it and you will fail to thrive.